ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-04-temp-hum-press.md

 ![makecode-kitronik-aqb-temperature-28](assets/makecode-kitronik-aqb-temperature-28.png)

-Place them in the corresponding text fields.
-Make sure that the `Read Pressure in` block is the dividend of the division block.
+Place them in the corresponding text fields (second oval).
+Make sure that the `Read Pressure in` block is the dividend (top) of the division block.

 ![makecode-kitronik-aqb-temperature-29](assets/makecode-kitronik-aqb-temperature-29.png)

-The code as it is will output the text for all three measurments on the first line with only one visible.
+The code, as it is, will output the text for all three measurements on the first line with only one visible.

 ![makecode-kitronik-aqb-temperature-30](assets/makecode-kitronik-aqb-temperature-30.png)